Grass Species Traits

 - A densely tufted perennial without rhizomes

 - Leaves green or greyish-green, hairless sheaths open, rounded on the back, smooth, round auricles.
 Ligules extremely short

-- Leaf blades hairy or bristle like with a blunt tip tightly folded
+- Leaf blades are hairy or bristle-like with a blunt tip tightly folded

 - Flowers: May to July

 Widely distributed in the British Isles usually on rather poor, well-drained shallow soils, in acidic situations on heaths and moors.

 A very hard drought-resistant grass providing grazing for sheep in upland areas.
 Has a role to play in amenity grassland and reclamation work.